Adidas Yeezy: Yeezy Boost 380

 The first Adidas Yeezy Boost 380 was released in December 2019, as a surprise release on West's clothing launch site Yeezy Supply.
 The debut colorway was known as "Alien."

 Yeezy Slide

-Adidas Yeezy slides are lightweight EVA slippers released in December 2019.
+Adidas Yeezy Slides are lightweight EVA slippers released in December 2019.

 Yeezy Qntm Bsktbl

 The Yeezy Qntm Bsktbl was released in the spring of 2020 and serves as a performance version of the Yeezy Qntm (Lifestyle Model) geared for the hardwood.

-Yeezy Foam Runner
+Yeezy Foam Runners

-The Yeezy Foam Runner is the first Adidas Yeezy shoe made in the United States and first released exclusively through Yeezy Supply on June 26, 2020.
-The shoe retailed for $75 and was partially made of foam generated from algae.
-The debut colorway was known as "Ararat".
+The Yeezy Foam Runners were the first Adidas Yeezy shoes made in the United States and first released exclusively through Yeezy Supply on June 26, 2020.
+The shoes retailed for $75 and was partially made of foam generated from algae.
+The debut colorway was known as "Ararat Sand".

 Yeezy 450

-The Adidas Yeezy 450 debuted on March 6, 2021 with a debut colorway called "Cloud White", which was later followed by "Dark Slate".
+The Adidas Yeezy 450 debuted on March 6, 2021, with a debut colorway called "Cloud White", which was later followed by "Dark Slate".